Cat5TV/eset/README.md

 If a pre-built appliance isn't available for your platform, or you want to port ESMC to a new architecture, this is your chance!
 All requirements will be met, and your vanilla Debian Buster installation will become an ESET Security Management Center appliance. [installers/esmc_debian](installers/esmc_debian) should only be run on vanilla installs (destructive).

 A side effect of this script is that you end up with a much more current ESET Security Management Center appliance running on Debian Buster rather than an old distro with old packages.
-For example, the official ESMC distributable virtual appliance is based on CentOS 7.5 and uses OpenSSL 1.0 (!!), Tomcat7 and OpenJDK 8.
-My install uses Debian Buster, OpenSSL 1.1, Tomcat9 and OpenJDK 11.
+For example, the official ESMC distributable virtual appliance is based on CentOS 7.5 and uses OpenSSL 1.0 (!!), Tomcat7, OpenJDK 8 and an old version of MySQL.
+My install uses Debian Buster, OpenSSL 1.1, Tomcat9, OpenJDK 11 and the current version of MariaDB.

+### Note re. use of MariaDB

+As pointed out by Nicolás Ezequiel Raggi, Senior Technical Support Engineer (Tier 2), ESET Latinoamérica, ESET's official claim is that MariaDB is unsupported and users should use MySQL older than 5.7.
+As MySQL 5.6 went EOL February 2018 and 5.7 is EOL in 2020, I refuse to recommend such old packages.
+Instead, I have made my installer ensure compatibility with the current version of MariaDB.
+Technical support may claim this is an unsupported configuration.
+Until they support a current version of MySQL and ODBC, I suggest it is instead MariaDB that is supported and MySQL is the unsupported database backend.

 To install, first deploy your Debian Buster installation.